aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 ### Task 4: Create a health probe

-The load balancer monitors the status of your app with a health probe.
-The health probe adds or removes VMs from the load balancer based on their response to health checks.
-Here you will create a health probe to monitor the health of the VMs.
+In this task, you will create a health probe to monitor the status of the virtual machines (VMs) connected to the internal load balancer.
+The health probe helps the load balancer know which VMs are healthy and can handle traffic.

 1. From the **Backend pools** page of your load balancer, from left-hand navigation pane, under **Settings**, select **Health probes**, then select **+ Add**.